gkrein/gkrein.github.io/research.md

   Seeking an understanding of the formation of inhomogeneous or crystalline phases in QCD matter using different approaches and models.

 - **Functional methods in QED and QCD**
-  Computing correlation functions using spectral representation; gauge-invariant correlation functions.
+  Computing correlation functions using spectral representation; gauge-invariant correlation functions; optimized perturbation theory.

 - **Parton distribution functions (PDFs) and frangmentation functions (FFs)**
   Using continuum methods to obtain hadron ligh-cone bound-state wave functions to compute PDFs and FF.